 Koguryu period also mention the practice of martial arts techniques and tournaments.
 The early forms had different names,

-was Soobak, which further evolved into Taekyon beginning in the late 1300s.
-Taekyon was the dominant Korean martial art
+form was Soobak, which further evolved into Taekyon beginning in the late 1300s.
+Taekyon was the dominant Korean martial

 culture and martial arts, and introduced Japanese culture and martial arts.

-arts masters wanted to eliminate Japanese influences.
-They began discussions on how to return to the traditional Taekyon
+martial arts masters wanted to eliminate Japanese influences.
+They began discussions on how to return to the traditional

-based Korean martial arts and on how to unite the various martial arts schools (or Kwans) and styles into a single style and
+Taekyon based Korean martial arts and on how to unite the various martial arts schools (or Kwans) and styles into a single

-national sport.
-After several years of discussions, the name "Taekwondo" was chosen in April 1955 by the board of masters of the
+style and national sport.
+After several years of discussions, the name "Taekwondo" was chosen in April 1955 by the board of

-various Kwans, and the kwans started to unify through the late 1950s.
-The spread of Taekwondo as a martial art and competitive
+masters of the various Kwans, and the kwans started to unify through the late 1950s.
+The spread of Taekwondo as a martial art

-sport continues to this date.
-The principle events in the rapid evolution of Taekwondo as a popular world wide sport are:
+and competitive sport continues to this date.
+The principle events in the rapid evolution of Taekwondo as a popular world

 · 1965 - The Korea Taekwondo Association was formed.